department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/conversation-guide.md

 I'd like you to open a new tab in your browser, and go to https://www.va.gov/ and sign in.

 *Pause recording during sign in*

-*Participant should be redirected to My VA after signing in.*
+*Participant should be redirected to My VA after signing in.
+If they are not, ask:*
+- Do you have any other email addresses you use to sign in?
+Let’s go ahead and try that.

+*If they’re still unsuccessful*
+- Go ahead and click on My VA

 ### UAT tasks
 - [ ] Confirm that they are LOA3.
 If they are not, they'll see a "Verify your identity" prompt.
 If they are not LOA3, **end the session**.